Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 **Fix**
 - Quest/67635 is the only one without an NPC via XIVAPI (Tobana) add method to exclude certain fields in certain ids from merge
+- The 3 "Call of the Sea" ARR MSQs could be chained if starting class is set